 I LOVE travelling by train, do you ?
 The whole process is just so easy, stress free and relaxing.
 Don’t you find it stressful when travelling by car on our busy roads ?
 Then you have the hassle of finding a car park near to your destination, and don’t get me started on car park charges !
 There is also something so romantic about travelling by train.
-This must be the nostalgia in me coming out, thinking of old times, when travelling by train was such a big adventure.
+Yes, I know, I am being all nostalgic thinking of the good old days when travelling by train was such a big adventure.

-So my blog today is to write about my recent adventures on a train using the Flat Fare Offer ticket which is a fabulous promotion run by Northern.
-I spent a full weekend visiting various places as a guest of Northern who are part of Arriva.
+So my blog today is to write about my recent adventures where I spent a full weekend visiting various places as a guest of Northern who are part of Arriva.
 Arriva being one of the leading providers of passenger transport in Europe.
 Northern cover a huge number of destinations in the North and North West.
 I must admit I was surprised at all the wonderful places you can visit by train.
 To have a look at just a selection of the destinations please click here.

 Did you know you can travel to lovely Windermere in the Lake District on Northern ?
 Or perhaps you fancy a trip to the coast to take in that lovely sea air ?
-Well, you can travel to Blackpool on the West coast or Scarborough on the East coast all on the Flat Fare offer.
+Well, you can travel to Blackpool on the West coast or Scarborough on the East coast.
 Or why not visit some of our fabulous cities and towns ?
-York, Leeds, Chester, Harrogate, Manchester and Newcastle are just a few of the great places you could visit using your ticket.
-And as this is a Hop-On, Hop-Off ticket you can visit as many places as you want just using the one ticket, which is what I did !
-I loved using this type of ticket as it meant I could just look on a map and decide to visit whichever place interested me.
-My journey then became more of an adventure which is much more fun !
+York, Leeds, Chester, Harrogate, Manchester and Newcastle are just a few of the great places you could visit.

-So I hope you will carry on reading to find out exactly what I got up to on my weekend travelling round Yorkshire with Northern.
+So I hope you will carry on reading about my weekend travelling round Yorkshire with Northern.
 I took my husband along as adventures are always better with a friend or family member.
 I hope it will inspire you to make a journey of your own by train and to explore more of your area.
 After all, life should be an adventure and you are never too old to experience new places.

 LEEDS CITY CENTRE